Missouri Valley Conference: Sports

-The Missouri Valley Conference sponsors championship competition in seven men's and ten women's NCAA sanctioned sports.
-Little Rock and Marshall are affiliates for swimming and diving and SIU Edwardsville is an affiliate in men's soccer.
+The Missouri Valley Conference sponsors championship competition in eight men's and ten women's NCAA sanctioned sports.
+Ball State (men), Little Rock (women), and Miami (OH) (men) are affiliates in swimming and diving, and Bowling Green, Northern Illinois, and Western Michigan are affiliates in men's soccer.

-The most recent change to the roster of sports was the dropping of men's tennis after the 2016–17 school year due to a lack of participating teams.
-Two of the four full conference members that sponsored the sport in that season no longer play men's tennis in the MVC.
-Southern Illinois dropped both men's and women's tennis, and Wichita State joined the American Athletic Conference.
-Affiliate member Stony Brook dropped men's tennis after the 2016–17 season.
-The two remaining MVC men's tennis schools from 2016 to 2017, Drake and Illinois State, joined the Summit League for that sport, and incoming MVC member Valparaiso also joined the Summit League in men's tennis.
+The most recent change to the roster of sports came in the 2024–25 school year, when the MVC reinstated men's swimming & diving after a 22-year absence.
+The inaugural season of the relaunched league features 7 sponsoring members, with full members Evansville, UIC, Missouri State, Southern Illinois, and Valparaiso joined by new affiliates Ball State and Miami (OH)— previously, all these programs were housed in the Mid-American Conference.

 Men's sponsored sports by school

 Men's varsity sports not sponsored by the Missouri Valley Conference which are played by Valley schools:

 Women's sponsored sports by school

 Women's varsity sports not sponsored by the Missouri Valley Conference which are played by Valley schools: